New chronology (Fomenko): Fomenko's claims

-Fomenko claims that the most probable prototype of the historical Jesus was Andronikos I Komnenos (allegedly AD 1152 to 1185), the emperor of Byzantium, known for his failed reforms, his traits and deeds reflected in 'biographies' of many real and imaginary persons.
-The historical Jesus is also claimed a composite figure and reflection of the Old-Testament prophet Elisha (850–800 BC?), Pope Gregory VII (1020?–1085), Saint Basil of Caesarea (330–379), and even Li Yuanhao (also known as Emperor Jingzong or "Son of Heaven" – emperor of Western Xia, who reigned in 1032–1048), Euclides, Bacchus and Dionysius.
+Fomenko claims that the most probable prototype of the historical Jesus was Byzantine (Eastern Roman) Emperor Andronikos I Komnenos (allegedly AD 1152 to 1185), known for his failed reforms, his traits and deeds reflected in 'biographies' of many real and imaginary persons.
+The historical Jesus is also claimed a composite figure and reflection of the Old Testament prophet Elisha (850–800 BC?), Pope Gregory VII (1020?–1085), Saint Basil of Caesarea (330–379), and even Li Yuanhao (also known as Emperor Jingzong or "Son of Heaven" – emperor of Western Xia, who reigned in 1032–1048), Euclides, Bacchus and Dionysius.
 Fomenko explains the seemingly vast differences in the biographies of these figures as resulting from difference in languages, points of view and time-frame of the authors of said accounts and biographies.
 He claims that the historical Jesus was born in Cape Fiolent, Crimea, on December 25, 1152 A.D. and was crucified on March 20, 1185 A.D., on Joshua's Hill, overlooking the Bosphorus.

-Fomenko also merges the cities and histories of Jerusalem, Rome and Troy into "New Rome" = Gospel Jerusalem (in the 12th and 13th centuries) = Troy = Yoros Castle.
-To the south of Yoros Castle is Joshua's Hill which Fomenko alleges is the hill Calvary depicted in the Bible.
+Fomenko's speculations combined the cities and histories of Jerusalem, Rome and Troy into "New Rome", which the Gospels identified as Jerusalem.
+He identified Troy as Yoros Castle.
+To the south of Yoros Castle is Joshua's Hill which Fomenko identified as the hill on which Calvary looks placed.

-Fomenko claims the Hagia Sophia is actually the biblical Temple of Solomon.
-He identifies Solomon as sultan Suleiman the Magnificent (1494–1566).
+Fomenko claims the Hagia Sophia is the biblical Temple of Solomon and Solomon as the sultan Suleiman the Magnificent (1494–1566).

 However, according to Fomenko the word "Rome" is a placeholder and can signify any one of several different cities and kingdoms.
 He claims: the "First Rome" or "Ancient Rome" or "Mizraim" is an ancient Egyptian kingdom in the delta of the Nile with its capital in Alexandria, that the second and most famous "New Rome" is Constantinople, and that the third "Rome" is constituted by three different cities: Constantinople (again), Rome in Italy, and Moscow.
 Also according to his claims, Rome in Italy was founded around AD 1380 by Aeneas and Moscow as the third Rome was the capital of the great "Russian Horde".